anonymous-ai-researcher/emnlp2026-id4315/README.md

 ## Two design decisions worth reading

-### Why the interval for a difference is wider than you expect
+### Intervals that hold under any dependence structure

 `CD_M` is estimated by resampling base–source pairs.
-For a single model, a percentile bootstrap gives an interval directly.
-For the *difference* between two models, the correct interval depends on whether both were resampled on a common draw of pairs.
-If they were, a paired interval is available and it is narrower.
+For a single model a percentile bootstrap gives an interval directly.
+For the *difference* between two models, the coverage of a naive interval depends on whether both were resampled on a common draw of pairs, an assumption that is rarely recorded and easy to get wrong in an unknown direction.
-If that is not recorded, assuming independence is not conservative, it is simply wrong in an unknown direction.

-`dependence_robust_difference` sidesteps the question.
+`dependence_robust_difference` removes the assumption entirely.
 Take a 97.5% marginal interval for each model and project:

 ```
 [L_a − U_b,  U_a − L_b]